-With the full three-body wavefunction, Eqs.~\eqref{eq:Psi_n_pq} and \eqref{eq:Psi_D_pq}, determined, we are now in a position to determine the matter density form factor and their corresponding radii.
-In Jacobi momentum representation, the S-wave matter density form factors are obtained by calculating the S-wave projected Fourier transforms of the respective matter densities with respect to the squares of the three-momentum transfer ${\bf k}$.
-They are symbolized by the normalized functions $\mathcal{F}_i(k^2=0)=1$ and $\mathcal{F}_{ni}(k^2=0)=1$, where $i=n,D$, depending on the fragmentation channel.
-The expression for the S-wave one-body matter density form factors is given by
+{\it Form Factors and rms Radii:} With the full three-body wave functions determined in Eq.~\eqref{eq:Psi_nD_pq}, we are now in a position to determine the matter density form factors and their corresponding radii.
+In the Jacobi representation, the form factors are obtained by calculating the S-wave projected Fourier transforms of the corresponding matter densities with respect to the squares of the three-momentum transfer ${\bf k}$.
+They are represented by the normalized functions $\mathscr{F}_i(k^2=0)=1$ and $\mathscr{F}_{ni}(k^2=0)=1$, with $i=n,D$, depending on the fragmentation channel.
+The expression for the one-body matter density form factor is given by